automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Protohadros.md

 # Protohadros
-## Description: Despite its name, it wasn't really the "first" hadrosaur.
+## Despite its name, it wasn't really the "first" hadrosaur.